JackieW001/SegFault/README.md

 ## Functions

 In Rust, function parameters are declared to be a certain type.
-In the below example, in the function "plus_one" the parameter x has a type of a 32 byte integer.
-In addition, in Rust functions, "->" is placed after the parameters to show what the return type is.
-In the below example, the function "plus_one" has a return type of a 32 byte integer.
+In the below example, in the function `plus_one` the parameter x has a type of a 32 byte integer.
+In addition, in Rust functions, `->` is placed after the parameters to show what the return type is.
+In the below example, the function `plus_one` has a return type of a 32 byte integer.

 ```
 fn main() {